+1 (715) 408-2244 | Call or Text |

 Madeline Island: There are about 1/4 as many caves at Madeline as those before it on this list but they are fun caves to paddle and if you look closely you can find one tunnel cave and one underwater cave.
 The caves won’t be as amazing as Devil’s, Meyers and Sand but it is very protected from a West wind, so a good option for sea cave paddling on a West wind day, which is primarily what we get through the summer months.
 This location will have more crowds than Romans but a bit fewer than Meyers.

-Instruction is free for all our kayak tours, you do not need a $25 safety course and our prices include guide, kayak, wetsuits and all gear.
+Instruction is free for all our kayak tours and our prices include guide, kayak, wetsuits and all gear.
 Sea cave tours do not begin until water temperatures are at 50 degrees at the tour location.
 If you book a tour that has water temperatures lower than 50 degrees we will refer you to a boat tour.
-The trip minimum for all of our kayak tours is four people, most often the tour you sign up for will have 4 people booked by the time you launch, however If you would like a private tour for just two people you will have to pay for four people.
+The trip minimum for all of our kayak tours is 4 people, most often the tour you sign up for will have 4 people booked by the time you launch, however If you would like a private tour for just two people you will have to pay for four people.
 If you are signed up for a tour that only has two people and you do not want to pay for a private tour we will put you on a different tour that has enough people signed up.
 We suggest you pack yourself a lunch or eat a meal before your tour.
 Please come with weather appropriate clothing.
 When you book a tour or rental and weather forces a cancellation, we do our best to accommodate you.
 We allow you to choose between a 100% refund, rescheduling for another day, or an alternate tour for $55.
 To hold a reservation we require full payment.
 If you cancel less than 48 hours before your reservation you receive a 50% refund.
 No show results in no refund.
 If we make it to the sea caves the tour has been conducted, regardless of how far along the tour travels.
 If we do not launch the sea cave tour due to weather you do have the option of a 100% refund.

 (715) 408-2244 | Call or Text